Top 5 Low-Code / No-Code Data Integration Features for Data Teams

 1. Code generation

-A good LCNC platform presents a primarily graphical user interface (GUI).
+A good LCNC data integration platform presents a primarily graphical user interface (GUI).
 Rather than laboriously typing hundreds of lines of code, the user can build sophisticated logic using drag and drop operations that link simpler functions.
 For example, a Rank component plus a Filter component becomes a deduplicator.
 The LCNC platform generates the necessary code itself.

 This hugely reduces the barrier to entry for non-technical data users.
 Citizen developers from right across the business can quickly start to contribute.
 They are able to self-serve and build the business logic in which they themselves are the experts.
 Rather than being forced to choose between outsourcing or buying technical help, the “self-build” option becomes possible again.